 An example to follow

 There’s usually one person in each session of my online Start Your Own Gift Basket Business course that peppers me with question after question.
-Such a person may become overwhelming to some instructions, but I know that this person is digging deep to tie every possible loose end before she starts her business.
+Such a person may be overwhelming to some instructors, but I know that this person is digging deep to tie every possible loose end together before she starts her business.

 That’s the person who’s team I’d join; an entrepreneur who’s not just starting a “hope it works” business.
-She’s preparing for a fully-staffed, long-term operation.
+She’s preparing with a vision for a long-term operation.

-There are many types of products and services that sell as briskly as what the guy standing in front of the Wall Street structure sold.
+There are many types of products and services that sell as briskly as what the guy standing in front of the Wall Street construction sold.

 What will you choose, and how will you make sure that your decision is sound?